Prices from £18.00

 -

-Brevinor is an effective combined oral contraceptive pill, which contains two hormones that work to prevent you from getting pregnant.
+Brevinor is an effective combined oral contraceptive pill which contains 2 hormones that work to prevent you from getting pregnant.
+When used correctly, the Brevinor contraceptive pill is over 99% effective at preventing pregnancy.

-If you're looking for a pill with fewer side effects, Brevinor could be a great choice.
-As a second-generation combined pill, Brevinor has less oestrogen effects than some other pills.
+If you're looking for a pill with fewer side effects, the Brevinor contraceptive pill could be a great choice.
+As a second-generation combined pill, Brevinor side effects are less common than some other pills, though it has a higher oestrogen content than most other pills.

 About Brevinor